microsoft/BotBuilder-V3/bot-framework-faq.md

 Connect your bot to the conversation channels of your choice using the channel configuration page and your developer credentials associated with that channel.

-#### View in Bot Directory
+#### View in Bot Directory (comming soon)
 {:.no_toc}

-Bots registered through Bot Connector appear in the publicly accessible [Bot Directory](http://bots.botframework.com) where users can discover, try, and add bots to their favorite conversation experiences.
+Bots registered through Bot Connector and approved for publishing will appear in the [Bot Directory](http://bots.botframework.com) where users can discover, try, and add bots to their favorite conversation experiences.
 Public visibility of your bot in the directory is a setting made during registration and can be changed at any time.

 #### Measure
 {:.no_toc}